-The archaeological zone of Acanceh is a candy in Yucatan.
-It is passing through to sweet destinations and barely attracts attention.
-It's worth stopping in Acanceh.
+The Acanceh archaeological zone is a candy in Yucatán.
+It is passing through delicious tourist destinations and barely attracts attention.
+It is worth stopping in Acanceh.

-Acanceh is a Yucatecan population traveled by being on the way to several tourist attractions, such as the archaeological zone of Mayapán, some hacienda in the area or the famous cenotes of Cuzamá or Homún.
+Acanceh is a busy Yucatecan town because it is on the way to several places of tourist interest, such as the archaeological zone of Mayapán, some haciendas and the famous cenotes of Cuzamá and Homún.

-For connoisseurs of the Mayan civilization it is a visit marked in capital letters on the map: Acanceh treasures the best preserved masks of Yucatan, in addition to precious reliefs in a frieze that unfortunately has lost its original painting.
+For connoisseurs of the Mayan civilization, it is a visit marked in capital letters on the map: Acanceh treasures the best preserved masks of Yucatán, as well as beautiful reliefs on a frieze that has unfortunately lost its original paint.
 They are a beauty, candy on the road.

 Meet the best 5 Mayan archeological zones of Yucatán